numediart/MBROLATOR/README.md

 It's the hack of the hack... *never* try to replace 16000 parameters in your .mbe or .f0 or .syn files, it could make sense, but it's a trap.
-All those programs where handcrafted a very long time ago by Thierry Dutoit and *everything* has been designed for 16000Hz (some band pass filters inside, some frequency dependent obscure constants).
+All those programs were handcrafted a very long time ago by Thierry Dutoit and *everything* has been designed for 16000Hz (some band pass filters inside, some frequency dependent obscure constants).